Visitor guide

 About our service

 Bochnia Salt Mine Tickets is an independent booking service for international visitors.
-We purchase your official timed tour ticket on your behalf and provide English-language support.
+We purchase your official timed tour ticket on your behalf and provide support in your own language.
 We are not the mine's operator and we don't resell tickets.
-In the rare event we cannot provide your booked ticket, you're refunded in full.
+All sales are final; refunds only if the mine cancels your visit.

 Ready to book?